Noble-Lab/crema/docs/index.rst

    >>> import crema

-Call the read_file method and pass in the desired input files, along with the names of the columns that identify to the psm spectrum, the psm p-value, and the psm target/decoy.
+Call the read_file method and pass in the desired input files.
+In this example, the files "data/multi_target.csv" and "data/multi_decoy.csv" are already in crux format.
+Thus we do not need to specify non-default column names.
 This will return a dataset object that we will save as "psms" in this example:

 .. code-block:: Python

-   >>> psms = crema.read_file(["data/multi_target.csv", "data/multi_decoy.csv"], "scan", "p-value", "target")
+   >>> psms = crema.read_file(["data/multi_target.csv", "data/multi_decoy.csv"])

 Execute the desired FDR estimation method by calling the "calculate_[algorithm]" method and passing in the dataset object that we created above.
 This will return a result object that